-We will be convening a workshop at QMUL for potential contributors to the special issue in January 2017.
+We will be convening a workshop at QMUL for potential contributors to the special issue on 5th May 2017.
 This will provide a valuable opportunity to present and discuss research which will form the basis of accepted articles.
 The workshop will also serve as a forum for the exchange of ideas with other contributors to shape the intellectual agenda of the special issue.

 Please indicate if you would like your paper to be considered for inclusion in the workshop.

 All submissions will be subject to a full peer review process.
 The timetable for submission and publication is as follows:

 Submission of abstracts (up to 500 words): 30th November 2016

 Workshop Date: 5th May 2017 (Sign up here)

 Anyone wishing to discuss a possible submission to this Special Issue should feel free to contact Louise Wise (email@example.com), although there is no need to do so nor formally register interest.